anon-octocat/gwwc/README.md

     From here: <http://postgresapp.com/>
 2. Install cli tools
     `brew install postgresql`
+## Secrets
+1. Ask me to send you a `secrets.yaml` to put in the top level directory.
 ## Setup your database
 1. Using the psql cli, create a new database, (and optionally new user and password).
 2. Edit the DATABASES entry in `gwwc_backend/gwwc_backend/settings.py` to reflect the database name, user and password that you have.